 Overall both apps are evenly matched.
 As is often the case with software apps, when one adds a new feature the other is not too far behind in offering something similar.
 Users that are looking for the more advanced features there could be a benefit to choosing one over the other.
 In those situations, TBL is available to advise which may be the best fit for you.

 Of course, there are many other options on the market too, including Sage, Zoho Books and Freshbooks.
 They are not as widely recognised as Xero and QuickBooks but do offer a lot of the same functionality.

-If you need some help managing your cloud accounting software and staying on top of your books in line with your Making Tax Digital deadlines, then get in touch with the TBL Accountants team at either our Southend office or Billericay office, or by visiting our contact page.
+If you need some help managing your cloud accounting software and staying on top of your books in line with your Making Tax Digital deadlines, then get in touch with the TBL Accountants team.

 TBL Accountants are your local accountancy firm operating in Southend and across Essex.
 We specialise in a variety of services as personal, business, and charity accountants.
 Want to find out more?
 Get in touch with our team today.